nzymedefense/nzyme/README.md

 Collected frames will now start appearing in your Graylog setup.

+Note that DEB and RPM packages are in the making and will be released soon.

 #### Renaming WiFi interfaces (optional)

 The interface names `wlan0`, `wlan1` etc are not always deterministic.
 Sometimes they can change after a reboot and suddenly nzyme will attempt to use the onboard WiFi chip that does not support moniotr mode.
 To avoid this problem, you can "pin" interface names by MAC address.
 I like to rename the onboard chip to `wlanBoard` to avoid accidental usage.